 Every year brings new trends in digital marketing: the way we work together, the tools we use, and the expectations of our audiences.
 2014 saw the content marketing movement continue to spread, mobile become even more dominant, and visual content grow.
 So what will the leading creative agencies be doing in 2015?
-Lee Odden recently polled top marketing minds to gauge what will be important next year, and we reviewed all the advice, collecting the top 6 "Next Big Things" to watch out for:
+Lee Odden recently polled top marketing minds to gauge what will be important next year, and we reviewed all the advice, collecting the top 6 "Next Big Things" and marketing terminology to watch out for:

 Trend 1: Content distribution

 93% of B2B marketers are currently doing content marketing, and 60% of them create at least one piece of content each week.
-With everybody and their uncle jumping on the content train, you'll need to work even harder to stand out in a sea of articles, ebooks, videos and infographics.
+With everybody and their uncle jumping on the content train, you'll need to work even harder to stand out in a sea of articles, eBooks, videos and infographics.
 It's not enough just to produce content — not even if it's great content.
 It needs to be placed in the perfect spot with a solid distribution strategy to ensure the right eyes actually see it.
 Expect to see greater emphasis on effective distribution in 2015.

 Trend 2: Greater collaboration

 All too often, the paid advertising team doesn't know enough about what the content team is doing, and content writers are in the dark about social media campaigns.
 2015 will see agencies prioritize coordination and collaboration between departments to make sure each one is supporting the other's efforts.
 Enterprise social collaboration solutions are predicted to have 535 million subscribers by 2018, up from 208 million in 2013.